Walgreens The Thread

 Acne hypertrophic scars

-Raised scars are less common than pitted acne scars.
 Also known as hypertrophic scars, raised scars occur when the body produces too much collagen.
 Acne hypertrophic scars most commonly occur on the chest and back, and they’re more common in people with darker skin tones.

 Hyperpigmentation from acne

-In addition to scars, acne may leave behind hyperpigmentation or dark spots after breakouts heal.
+In addition to scars, acne may leave behind hyperpigmentation, or dark spots, after breakouts heal.
 Hyperpigmentation can be as tough to treat as scars.
 But some of the acne scar treatments available can also be used to lighten these dark spots.
 Other types of acne spots, like small red or brown spots, usually fade over a relatively short period of time.

 Do acne scars go away on their own?

 Reddish or brownish acne marks left behind by acne lesions usually fade eventually, but it can take a year or longer.
-Mild or moderate scarring may also fade over time, but in general, unless acne scars are treated—especially severe scarring—they’re permanent.
+Mild or moderate scarring may also fade over time, but in general, unless acne scars are treated — especially severe scarring — they’re permanent.

 How to get rid of acne scars